 With no chance to pursue her dream of becoming a teacher, 17-year-old Maya got married in Jordan.
 “There’s nothing else to do,” she says.

 Life as a refugee isn’t just exhausting; it can also be dangerously isolating.
-Both Bassam and Mahmoud have experienced bullying as Syrian men living in a new country.
-Bassam was threatened by a group of boys while waiting for his sisters outside their school; Mahmoud was robbed at gunpoint for being Syrian while leaving work late one night at a butcher shop.
+Both Bashar and Mahmoud have experienced bullying as Syrian men living in a new country.
+Bashar was threatened by a group of boys while waiting for his sisters outside their school; Mahmoud was robbed at gunpoint for being Syrian while leaving work late one night at a butcher shop.

 That isolation can be deeply felt by refugee girls.
 About half the world’s refugees are women and girls, a group that finds fewer opportunities to move forward as they adapt to life in their new countries.